tbreuss/local-dev/README.md

 ## Solution

-- Create persistent loopback interface in macOS for IP 10.254.254.254
+- Create persistent loopback interface for IP 10.254.254.254
 - Install dnsmasq using IP 10.254.254.254 for nameserver and address target
 - Launch Traefik and other containers using Docker Compose